sldblog/fc4-framework/proposals/ep02-automated-rendering/ep02-automated-rendering.md

 ### Paper.js + JSDom

 I found [in Paper’s README](https://github.com/paperjs/paper.js#installing-paperjs-for-nodejs) that it apparently supports rendering graphics in Node, as opposed to in a browser, via [jsdom](https://github.com/jsdom/jsdom).
 This might be desirable because it wouldn’t require the user to have a recent version of Chrome installed.
+And, _if_ we were to [migrate fc4-tool to ClojureScript](#on-clojurescript), then this approach might not require any additional system dependencies beyond Node.

 #### Cons

 * Pretty low-level; potentially lots of work to get the layout and aesthetics right
-* Would add some system dependencies to fc4-tool: Node and maybe ClojureScript.
+* Might add a system dependency to fc4-tool: Node — unless we [migrate fc4-tool to ClojureScript](#on-clojurescript)

 ### JGraphX